mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 st.title(" My Custom Dashboard")
 ```

 Save the file.
-The dashboard will reload automatically!
+The dashboard will reload automatically.

-### Understanding the Database Queries
+### Understanding the database queries

 The dashboard runs SQL queries like: